-Gaetan Caron, Artist and Lost Art Salon Creative Director
+Gaetan Caron, Artist and Lost Art Salon Co-Owner

 Gaetan's Home in Mendocino, Northern California

-In early spring 1999, my life companion, with whom I was freshly in love, invited me to visit an orchard he had just acquired in Mendocino County, Northern California.
-Being a man of the North, I was struck by the warmth of the sun, the intensity of the light, the blossoms of the Santa Rosa plum and Manzanita trees, the sound of the running creeks and the seclusion of this mountain ridge and its valley where this old orchard was nestled.
+In early spring 1999, my life companion, with whom I was freshly in love, invited me to visit an old orchard he had just acquired in Mendocino County, Northern California.
+Being from Québec, I was struck by the warmth of the sun in early spring, the intensity of the light, the blossoms of the Santa Rosa plum and Manzanita trees, the sound of the running creeks and the seclusion of this mountain ridge and its serene valley where this heirloom orchard was nestled.
 This place has since become home, where my family and I now live full-time in harmony with its nature at the center of my inspiration, creativity and spirituality – I call it “The Land”.

 At the Turn-of-the-Century, my great grandfather had immigrated back to Québec (retour à la terre) to homestead a remote plot of land after working in the textile industry of Massachusetts to survive the Great Depression of 1873-96.
 That is where both my grandfather and my father grew up.
-Number nine of a rural French-Canadian family of 10, I grew up in rural Québec on a plot of land where my father had also chosen to live.
-I then spent most of my early adulthood experiencing Montréal, the other distinctive culture of Québec.
-The urban exposure and my mom passing on to me her passion for arts and crafts (especially weaving) lead me to specialize in ceramic arts at École de Céramique Bonsecours.
-I then immigrated to San Francisco where I co-founded Lost Art Salon with my dear friend Rob while helping my partner restore our organic heritage fruit orchard that was established by Portuguese settlers at the Turn-of-the-Century.
+Number nine of a French Canadian family of 10, I grew up in rural Québec on a plot of land where my father had also chosen to live.
+I then spent most of my early adulthood experiencing urban Montréal, the other distinctive culture of Québec.
+My mom having passed on to me her passion for arts and crafts (especially weaving), it led me to specialize in ceramic arts at l’École de Céramique Bonsecours.
+Life eventually brought me to San Francisco where I co-founded Lost Art Salon with my dear friend Rob while helping my husband restore our organic heritage fruit orchard established by Portuguese settlers at the Turn-of-the-Century.
 This life-long project, the remoteness of the site and our respect for the environment called for the construction of a fully off the grid sustainable hay/bale home which allowed my generation to also go “back to The Land”.
 (Covered in: "Off the Grid Homes, case studies for sustainable living" by Lori Ryker; Sunset Magazine October 2006; and Anthology Magazine Summer 2011).

 The "school" of collecting fine art through Lost Art Salon mixed with the discovery of Northern California inspired me to continue working on my personal creative expression.
-The sinuous shape and the rich texture of the burgundy red Manzanita tree and its cousin, the melon orange Madrone presented a new medium.
-I started to sculpt the wood and incorporate found-objects creating original lamps.
-Photography and oil painting followed, proving to be my preferred ways to express my connection to the land and document the beauty of inland Mendocino.
+Photography and oil painting proved to be my preferred ways to express my connection to the land and document the beauty of inland Mendocino.
 The lengthy process of one medium over the immediacy of the other strike the right balance for me.
 Oil paint applied to a canvas reminds me of the meditative nature of hand molding clay, my first passion within the art world, and photography allows me to capture those unique moments when seasons are traveling through their cycles setting the light in harmony with the time of the day.
-I use the camera to reinvigorate painting, and my photography is in return enriched by the dialogue with painting.
+I use the camera to reinvigorate painting and my photography is in return enriched by the dialogue with painting.
 The graphic power of photography with its techniques of cropping, foreshortening and near abstraction also get incorporated into my painting.

 Fine Art Photography